clokep/relapse/docs/auth_chain_difference_algorithm.md

 each chain to every other reachable chain (the transitive closure of the links graph), and one where we remove redundant links (the transitive reduction of the links graph) e.g. if we have chains `C3 -> C2 -> C1` then the link `C3 -> C1` would not be stored.
-Synapse uses the former implementation so that it doesn't need to recurse to test reachability between chains.
+Relapse uses the former implementation so that it doesn't need to recurse to test reachability between chains.
 This trades-off extra storage in order to save CPU cycles and DB queries.